MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-creators/authorize-xbox-live-accounts.md

 ---
-title: Authorize Xbox Live Accounts for Testing in your environment
+title: Authorize Xbox Live accounts for testing in your environment
 description: Authorizing a public Xbox Live account for testing in your development environment. ms.assetid: 9772b8f1-81db-4c57-a54d-4e9ca9142111 ms.date: 04/04/2017